caseyanderson/creative-tech-4-comm-ed/session2.md

 **Electricity** is the flow of **electrons**.

 Working with electricity requires an understanding of the behavior of electrons.
-We can measure this behavior in order to accomplish certain goals.
+We can measure this behavior in order to decide how to accomplish certain goals.

 For our purposes we will limit our electronics discussion to the following characteristics: **resistance**, **current**, and **voltage**.